Affordable South LA

 Discovery

-I interviewed my client to define success criteria and target users.
+I interviewed my client to define target users and goals.

 Target Users